oribarel/EmbeddedPinball/README.md

 ### Recommended build steps:
 1. Download the latest [Android Studio](https://developer.android.com/studio/index.html) and [Code Composer Studio](http://processors.wiki.ti.com/index.php/Download_CCS).
-2. clone the project from the repository to your local computer.
+2. Clone the project from the repository to your local computer.
 3. Open the Android app project in Android Studio.
 4. Connect your Android device to the computer and [enable debug mode](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/).
 5. Download the app to your android device by running the application in Android studio.